rezer-bleede/refdata-hub/README.md

 ### Semantic Matching

 The backend uses a pluggable `SemanticMatcher` abstraction.
-By default it applies TF-IDF embeddings for lightweight similarity search and gracefully falls back to lexical overlap if vectorization fails.
-Switch the matcher backend to `llm` in the Reviewer UI configuration panel to orchestrate a hosted large language model (OpenAI-compatible) for semantic ranking.
-Provide the API base URL, model identifier, and API key directly through the UI to route matches through your chosen LLM.
+In Docker Compose deployments the matcher starts in offline mode, issuing ranking prompts to the bundled Ollama llama3 container.
+Provide the API base URL, model identifier, and optional API key in the Reviewer UI to switch `llm_mode` between offline and online providers.
+When `llm_mode` is set to `online`, the matcher routes requests to an OpenAI-compatible endpoint and falls back to TF-IDF embeddings if the provider is unreachable.

 ## License